3.a.2.a) Thoughts on love in metaphysics

-When we incorporate spatial one-dimension into Love, light emerges.
+When we incorporate one-dimension space into Love, light emerges.
 Moreover, if we add time, life appears in the broad sense, including poetry like this love poem:

-I imagine that no one would have thought that the previous paragraph are love thoughts in Modern Physics, obviously we are dealing with a little poetic license.
-On the contrary, the love thoughts in the following paragraphs can get deeper into that concept of Modern Physics.
+No one would think the previous paragraphs are love thoughts in Modern Physics.
+Noticeably we are dealing with a little poetic license.
+On the contrary, the love thoughts in the following sentences can get deeper into that field.

-Before, we had said that the inverse concept of mass * space was a strange concept, very strange indeed.
-Now we can look at it in its most simplified form as the container formed by the unique concept of kilogram and meter together.
+Before, we said the inverse concept of mass * space was strange, bizarre indeed.
+Now we can look at it in its most simplified form as the container formed by a kilogram and meter together.

-The logic of science or Modern Physics should force us to look for something with more sense in terms of physics and intuitiveness, and to carry out more love thoughts so that if we multiply and divide the units of love by 1 Newton, we end up with:
+The logic of science should force us to increase sense concerning physics and intuitiveness so that if we multiply and divide the units of love by 1 Newton, we end up with:

 L = [(N/kg) / (N m)]

-And reading the formula literally, we see that the thoughts on love have given results and that one can see the meaning of love as a function of the relation between force per unit of mass and energy.
-Likewise, it can be a function of the relation between acceleration and energy.
+Reading the formula literally, the thoughts of love have given results because one can see the meaning of love as a function of the relation between force per unit of mass and energy.
+Likewise, it can be a function of the link between acceleration and energy.

 L = (m/s²) / (N m)

-The value that L takes on when the speed of time is 1 s/c here c is the space light travels in a second will be G/c²c², which is a rather tiny unit and it seems a beautiful thought to call it “amorcito”, therefore:
+The value that L takes on when the speed of time is 1 s/c where c is the space light travels in a second will be G/c²c², which is a rather tiny unit and it seems beautiful to call it “amorcito,” therefore:

-Continuing with these beautiful thoughts on physics love, let us christen a greater unit of love, it will be Molwick and, not to underestimate ourselves, and for reasons that are irrelevant right now, it will be the same as:
+Continuing with these revelations on physics of love, let us christen a greater unit of love; it will be Molwick and, for unrelated reasons right now, equal to:

 Which is equivalent to: